FlowFuse/website/product/pricing.md

 ## Teams

 Teams are the basic unit within FlowForge and the entity to which bills are charged.
-A teams can own zero or more projects, and 1 ore more user can be members.
+A teams can own zero or more projects, and 1 or more user can be members.
 Subject to access controls, some users can create projects, add devices (agents), and invite other members.